-- Select a style set in the Style sets folder, and click the New child style set button . - Right-click a style set, and click New child style set.
+- Select a style set in the Style Sets folder, and click the New Child Style Set button . - Right-click a style set, and click New Child Style Set.

-Applying styles and style sets
+Apply styles and style sets

 When you apply a style or a style set to an object, the object takes on only the attributes that are defined by the style or style set.
 For example, if you apply an outline style, the object outline changes while its other attributes stay the same.